UQComputingSociety/uqcsbot-discord/README.md

 ## Setup & Running Locally

 UQCSbot uses [Poetry](https://python-poetry.org/) for dependency management.
-Once you have Poetry setup on your machine, you can setup and install dependencies by running:
+Once you have Poetry set up on your machine, you can setup and install dependencies by running:

 ```bash
 poetry install